• Skip to primary navigation

 Two piles of sliced green cabbage resting on a cutting board.

-Cabbage is an underrated vegetable that can be used to add flavor, crunch, and nutrition to so many recipes, like cabbage rolls, tacos, sauerkraut, coleslaw, and pad Thai!
+Cabbage is an underrated vegetable that can be used to add flavor and crunch to so many recipes, like cabbage rolls, tacos, sauerkraut, coleslaw, and pad Thai!

 But how do you cut cabbage to ensure the best texture for any given dish?
 And what are the best techniques?
 This post will show you the best methods for cutting cabbage using a variety of tools.
 So, let's get started!